Skip to main content

 Most RPM solutions require extensive engagement from patients and thus you’ll want to ensure your patients are adequately prepared.

-When training patients, focus on setting expectations, answering any questions, and emphasizing the goals of the program including how RPM can help them reach their health goals.
+When training patients, focus on setting expectations, answering any questions, and emphasizing the goals of the program including how RPM can help reach their health goals.

 When training your clinicians, focus on device utilization, and have proper training materials developed so the clinician is educated about the program itself, the devices your practice is using, and how to teach the patient.